primer-io/integrations-challenge/checkout/README.md

 If statusCode is 422, return errorMessage = ‘Transaction has already been voided’ and ‘FAILED’

 Else, return errorMessage = ‘Unknown error’ and ‘FAILED’
 ```

+To get some visibility on whether the button is working, I logged my results to the console.
+I found that I get a success the first time, but I am still able to click the button and get `422` responses.
+To fix that, I went back to `client.js` and added code to disable the button again on successful cancellation.

+# Reflection ↩️
+I can definitely say that I have enjoyed completing this challenge!
+It felt like working on a real project, rather than doing a mundane tech test, and it is really cool that you have created something unique, it definitely makes Primer stand out!

+Prior to this challenge, I have worked with third-party APIs, but never to this extent, so I have learned a lot today.
+I also had very limited experience with TypeScript, therefore I believe that my biggest success today was understanding the file structure and being able to find what I want.
+One area that I could improve is my debug and API testing process.
+Although I achieved what I wanted with cURL, I could have saved time by using Postman or Insomnia.

+I hope that my solution is good and I am excited to discuss it!